TheTechnobear/BelaPatches/README.md

 # initial setup
-I clone the repository into a directory e.g.
+clone the repository into a directory
 ```
 mkdir ~/projects
 cd ~/projects